skyvers/skyve-dev-guide/chapters/concepts.md

 For example, rather than specify an absolute file location for a button icon, the application will specify the icon filename within a resource context.
-The absolute location of the file will be resolved at run-time depending on the user’s context.
+The absolute location of the file will be resolved at run-time depending on the user's context.

 #### Resource Hierarchy

-Skyve provides icons for default action buttons – *Add*, *Save*, *Cancel*, *Delete* etc. A customer may require a different icon set and override the default icons by placing files of the same name in the customer’s resources folder.
+Skyve provides icons for default action buttons - *Add*, *Save*, *Cancel*, *Delete* etc. A customer may require a different icon set and override the default icons by placing files of the same name in the customer's resources folder.

 A module may require particular icons for these default actions and in this case the developer would place module-specific icons into the